ajfisher/ajfisher.me/site/src/content/posts/2010-04-13-adobe-narayens-kingdom-for-a-plan.md

 layout: post.hbt
 slug: adobe-narayens-kingdom-for-a-plan
 title: Adobe - Narayen's kingdom for a plan...
-tags: Adobe, Apple, google, media, strategy, web
+tags: adobe, apple, google, media, strategy, web
 listimage: ../../img/posts/fortune_cookie.jpg
 ---

-Adobe's public fracas with Apple over lack of flash on iThings and Google open sources VP8 - it's been a tough couple of weeks for Adobe with no signs of getting better.
+Adobe's public fracas with Apple over lack of Flash on iThings and Google open sources V8 - it's been a tough couple of weeks for Adobe with no signs of getting better.
 Cries of "My kingdom for a plan" may just about to be heard from the corner offices...

 I've been through the cycle of love and hate with Flash.
 I have, at one time been employed to write games in flash, I appreciate it's usefulness in situations where HTML just doesn't cut it (3D animation for example) but I also loathe it with a passion otherwise reserved only for cucumbers - and have done for years.